wvovaw/Balda/README.md

  - The first lettetblock background color is a color of the player from the last turn.
  - The Word direction should be displayed by arrows. ⤴
 - [X] Add reload lobby list button 🔁
+- [X] Add word check field

 ## Troubleshooting ⚠

 - [ ] Figure out how does the 'failed: WebSocket is closed before the connection is established.' problem occure. ⚠
 - [ ] On OS Windows sometimes window opens again when you create new lobby or connect to lobby.
-So you should  have loaded the game.html page but after window reopens you are still to lobbylist.html /shrug
+So you should  have loaded the game.html page but after window reopens you are still to lobbylist.html /shrug ⚠

 - [ ] One accident has occured when 1 player left from one lobby and in this time another one lobby was changing so the turn has ended in the first lobby but new turn has not started... ⚠